Press "Enter" to skip to content

 T.Q.
 Donaldson, Jr., Captain, 3rd Cavalry

-Witchey was given a full review on his retirement.
-The new Chief of Cavalry, General John Knowles Herr said Witchey looked too young to retire.
-Witchey would have retired with a Mater Sergeant’s pension of $135 per month but a new War Department order in December 1937 effected his retirement rank making him retire at Technical Sergeant rank with a pension of $94 a month.
+Witchey was given a full review of his retirement.
+The new Chief of Cavalry, General John Knowles Herr, said Witchey looked too young to retire.
+Witchey would have retired with a Master Sergeant’s pension of $135 per month, but a new War Department order in December 1937 affected his retirement rank, making him retire at Technical Sergeant rank with a pension of $94 per month.
 Witchey said the loss of the pension was the only bad break he got.

-Colonel Wainwright also signed a personal photograph to Sergeant Witchey calling him a friend.
-Jonathan Wainwright would go on to command Allied forces in the Philippines at the time Japan surrendered to the United States, during World War II.
+Colonel Wainwright also signed a personal photograph for Sergeant Witchey, calling him a friend.
+Jonathan Wainwright would go on to command Allied forces in the Philippines when Japan surrendered to the United States during World War II.
 He would spend 3 years as a POW.
 Wainwright was a recipient of the Medal of Honor for his courageous leadership during the fall of the Philippines.

-On June 30, 1938 Witchey appeared on the Rudy Vallee national radio show.
-Vallee asked him about his career in the Army and of his time during WWI in France.
-He then asked Witchey to run through the day’s routine of bugle calls beginning with First Call, Reveille, Mess, Assembly, Charge and Taps.
+On June 30, 1938, Witchey appeared on the Rudy Vallee national radio show.
+Vallee asked him about his Army career and his time in France during WWI.
+He then asked Witchey to run through the day’s routine of bugle calls, beginning with First Call, Reveille Mess, Assembly, Charge and Taps.

 In 1938 Witchey was named as the Veterans of Foreign Wars (VFW) National Trumpeter.

-After his retirement from the Army, the Witchey’s stayed in the Arlington VA area.
-He worked as a guard at the US State Department.
-In September 1945 Witchey entered Walter Reed Hospital for a check-up and passed away from heart disease on September 30, 1945.
-On October 4, 1945 Witchey was buried with military honors in Section 18 of Arlington National Cemetery.
+After his retirement from the Army, the Witchey family stayed in the Arlington, VA, area.
+He worked as a guard at the U.S. State Department.
+In September 1945, Witchey entered Walter Reed Hospital for a checkup and passed away from heart disease on September 30, 1945.
+On October 4, 1945, Witchey was buried with military honors in Section 18 of Arlington National Cemetery.
 Tech.
 Sgt.
-John Tunney a 25 year-old from San Francisco sounded Taps.
+John Tunney, a 25-year-old from San Francisco, sounded Taps.
 As reported in a newspaper, family and friends attended the service.

 THE BUGLE USED BY FRANK WITCHEY